- Step 1: Choose a Pattern and Print It

 for the loops.
 Cut out finger holes on each puppet.
 There are two

-leg holes on each puppet, except the elephant which has one
+leg holes on each puppet, except for the elephant, which has one

 trunk hole.
 Try to cut a very smooth circle.
 This will be more

-comfortable for you fingers.
-You can adjust the size of the hole,
+comfortable for your fingers.
+You can adjust the size of the hole to be

 Tip: Start cutting the hole by pinching a